tadiwamark/CaptionCraft/README.md

 # Caption Craft

 This repository contains a sophisticated Image Captioning Model developed in Python using TensorFlow.
-It generates descriptive captions for images by leveraging a dataset of image-caption pairs and training a deep learning model on it.
+It generates descriptive captions for videos by leveraging a dataset of image-caption pairs and training a deep learning model on it.

 ## Table of Contents